As talks resume, China ends anti-dumping probe of US sorghum

 The announcement was a possible sign Beijing is willing to make a deal with Washington amid talks between senior U.S. and Chinese officials aimed at averting a trade war between the world's two biggest economies.

 China started investigating U.S. sorghum in February after finding that large volumes and falling prices hurt Chinese producers.
-Authorities imposed preliminary anti-dumping tariffs of 178.6 percent last month on the crop, which is used primarily for animal feed and liquor.
+Preliminary anti-dumping tariffs of 178.6 percent on the crop, which is used primarily for animal feed and liquor, took effect on April 18.

 In the course of its investigation, the ministry concluded that, "Anti-dumping and countervailing measures against imported sorghum originating in the United States would affect the cost of living of a majority of consumers and would not be in the public interest," according to a notice posted on its website.